Let us tell you of our Savior - Jesus Christ.

 Who He Is . . .

 Jesus Christ is God, incarnate in human flesh.
-God became a man because mankind is sinful, separated from God, helpless, and if left to himself, hopelessly lost.
-God, in His mercy, did not forsake man in his helpless state.
-When Jesus came to earth 2,000 years ago, He completed the work of our redemption and reconciliation.
-Jesus Christ is completely God and completely man.
-[And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory.
-(1 Timothy 3:16)]
+The life of Messiah Jesus is not a message of man becoming God, but God who entered the race to redeem man.
+The human race can take no credit whatsoever for His generation.
+Jesus did not come out of the human race, He came into it!
+God became a man to rescue our fallen race!!!
+Mankind is sinful, separated from God, helpless, and if left to himself, hopelessly lost.
+However, God, in His mercy, did not forsake man in his helpless state.
+Jesus, who came to earth 2,000 years ago, completed the work of reconciliation.
+Jesus Christ, who is completely God and completely man, made the perfect choice for the race.
+"And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory."
+(1 Ti.
+3:16)

-Each Christmas we celebrate Jesus Christ's incarnation and birth.
-Jesus was conceived by the Holy Ghost and born of the virgin Mary!
-In other words, Jesus’ Father is God and His mother is human.
-Mary, was a righteous Jewish woman who trusted in God and obediently followed Him.
-Before Mary was married, and while she was still a virgin, God chose her to be the blessed mother of the Messiah!
+Each Christmas we celebrate Christ's incarnation and birth by Mary, a virgin Jewish woman who trusted in God and obediently followed Him.
 (See - Luke 1:26-38, Philippians 2:6-8.)

-Jesus is the expected Savior or Messiah, whose coming was prophesied by Isaiah seven centuries before His birth in Bethlehem.
-(See - Isaiah 53) Many Israelites believed that the Messiah would come as a political King and Conqueror who would deliver the Jewish people from their oppressors.
+Jesus is the expected Savior or Messiah, prophecied by Isaiah seven centuries before His birth in Bethlehem.
+(See - Isaiah 53) Many Israelites believed that the Messiah would come only or primarily as a political King and Conqueror who would deliver the Jewish people from their oppressors.
 They failed to realize that the real deliverance mankind needs is deliverance from the bondage of sin.
-Therefore, when Jesus came to earth as the lowly child of peasants, and did not seek to set up an earthly kingdom, or deliver the Jews from their physical oppressors, most of the Jewish people rejected Him as Messiah.
-[He came unto his own, and his own received him not.
-But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name.
-(John 1:11-12)]
+Therefore, when Jesus came to earth as the lowly child of peasants, and did not seek to set up an earthly political kingdom, or deliver the Jews from their physical oppressors, many of the Jewish people (but not all, praise the Lord!) rejected Him as Messiah.
+"He came unto his own, and his own received him not.
+But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name."
+(John 1:11-12)

 What He Did . . .

-While Jesus was on earth He healed the sick, fed the hungry, and even raised the dead.
-However, His ultimate purpose in coming to earth was to lay His life down as the perfect and only sacrifice for mankind.
-[For when we were yet without strength, in due time Christ died for the ungodly. ...God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
-Much more then, being now justified by his blood, we shall be saved from wrath through him.
-(Romans 5:6, 8-9)]
+While Jesus was on earth He performed many miracles, or signs, including healing the sick, feading the hungry, and even raising the dead.
+These were all sings of His divine identity and heavenly mission.
+His ultimate purpose, however, in coming to earth was to lay His life down as the perfect and only sacrifice for mankind.
+"For when we were yet without strength, in due time Christ died for the ungodly. ...God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
+Much more then, being now justified by his blood, we shall be saved from wrath through him."
+(Romans 5:6, 8-9)

-With the crucifixion of Jesus, the religious leaders thought they would disprove His claim to be Christ.
-The opposite was the actual result.
-On the cross, Jesus finished the work of redemption.
-Three days later, He rose from the dead as absolute proof that Messiah had come and had brought deliverance; everlasting deliverance from the curse of Adam's sin.
-[Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.
-(Hebrews 9:22)]
+Three days later, ("Easter Sunday" or "Resurrection Sunday") He rose from the dead as mankind's eternal victor over death and hell.
+In His propitious death and glorious resurrection, Messiah brought to the race of man deliverance, everlasting deliverance, from the curse of sin and iniquity, Hallelujah!
+"Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them."
+(Hebrews 9:22)

 Jesus is the risen Savior, and is seated at the right hand of God the Father in Heaven as the believers advocate.
 (See - 1 John 2:1, Luke 24, and John 20 & 21)

-So what does all this mean to you and me?
+So what does all this mean for you and me?
 It means we have a SAVIOR!
 It means we do not have to go through this life hopeless, lonely, afraid, and in the bondage of sin.
 It means we have an eternal home in heaven provided by Jesus Christ.
 It means we have a God who loves us and gave His only begotten Son for our salvation.
-[For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
-(John 3:16)]
+"For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
+(John 3:16)

 Think about it!
 The very God who created us also died for our sins.
 He didn't have to do this for us.
 But because of His great love, He willingly laid His life down for you and me.
+God loves us so much that He was willing to go to hell for us rather than stay in heaven without us.
 Jesus' work of redemption is the only thing that is able to bridge the gap between a holy, almighty God and sinful man.

 An Illustrated View of What Jesus Christ Did for Us

 Dear one, do you sense your need before God for Christ's redemption?
 Are you ready to call upon Jesus Christ in simple faith for forgiveness?
-Men cannot save themselves!
-Attempting to do good works, or religious devotion, or any other spiritual effort is wholly powerless to save a sinner.
+We cannot save ourselves by attempting to do good works, or by any other method.
 Jesus is the only Savior.
 He alone offers salvation.
 If you are ready to receive salvation, the following steps can help you come to saving faith in Jesus Christ.
-Jesus said, all that cometh to me I will in no wise cast out.
+Jesus said, all "that cometh to me I will in no wise cast out."
 (John 6:37)

 How Jesus Can Be Your Savior . . .

-First: Acknowledge and grieve over the sins you have committed, understanding that they have separated you from God and will doom you to everlasting damnation if God’s remedy is not received.
-Salvation and everlasting life are the free gifts of God through Jesus Christ, but every individual sinner must seek and receive His gifts by faith.
-[If we say that we have no sin, we deceive ourselves, and the truth is not in us.
-(1 John 1:8)]
+First: Acknowledge and repent of the sins you have committed.
+Salvation and everlasting life are the free gifts of God through Jesus Christ, but you need to seek and receive His gifts by faith.
+"If we say that we have no sin, we deceive ourselves, and the truth is not in us."
+(1 John 1:8)

-Third: Believe on Jesus Christ, recognizing that His finished work is your only hope, and receive His salvation by calling upon His name.
-[But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name.
-(John 1:12)]
+Second: Believe on Jesus Christ, recognizing that His finished work is your only hope, and receive His salvation by calling upon His name.
+"But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name."
+(John 1:12)

-Fourth: Proclaim or confess to others that you have accepted Christ's work of redemption for your life and have become a Christian.
-[If thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
-For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.
-(Romans 10:9-10)]
+Forth: Proclaim to others that you have accepted Christ's work of redemption for your life, and have become a Christian.
+"If thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
+For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation."
+(Romans 10:9-10)

 If you have taken these simple, life changing steps, the angels of heaven are rejoicing over you!
 (See - Luke 15:10) Begin reading the Bible faithfully and contact a local Christian church that preaches the word of God.
-This will help you become grounded in the faith.
-If you are having difficulty finding a church, our church can help.
-Congratulations, dear Christian, you are a new creation in Christ Jesus!
-[Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
-(2 Corinthians 5:17)]
+This will help you become grounded in the faith. can help.
+Congratulations, dear Christian, "if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new."
+(2 Corinthians 5:17)

 Church Info